asgerjakobsen/TARGET-seq-plus/README.md

 The transcriptome cell barcodes in the outputs from the pre-processing pipeline are derived from the combination of libraries with unique i5/i7 plate indexes and oligo-dT cell barcodes.

-The `Reformat_counts_matrix.R` script joins the transcriptome cell barcodes to the descriptive cell IDs from FACS that match those in the other metadata.
-It then takes the outputs from STARsolo and reformats the transcriptome counts matrix with gene name and cell IDs.
+Run the [Reformat_counts_matrix.R](https://github.com/asgerjakobsen/TARGET-seq-plus/blob/main/code/3_rna/Reformat_counts_matrix.R) script to join the transcriptome cell barcodes to the descriptive cell IDs from FACS that match those in the other metadata.
+This then takes the outputs from STARsolo and reformats the transcriptome counts matrix with gene name and cell IDs.

 The resulting counts matrix can be used with the integrated metadata file in single-cell genomics analysis packages for downstream analysis.